 Whenever you are struck with an allergy attack, you can take 1 tablet of over-the-counter antihistamine medication.
 This should be able to reduce your allergic reactions significantly for up to 24 hours.

 If you DO want that sleepy effect during the night, Diphenhydramine (generic form of Benadryl) is another option.
-Keep in mind though that you will get your sleep but you will also wake up feeling sluggish, foggy-minded, and grouchy by the morning
+You will be able to get your sleep.
+But keep in mind that you will wake up feeling sluggish, foggy-minded, and grouchy in the morning.

-Especially with the whole COVID-19 around, wearing a mask can offer some protection from certain allergens.
+In addition to medications, there are other health supplies you can get.
+Especially with COVID-19 around, wearing a mask can offer some protection from certain allergens.

 Alternatively, you can try a non-medicated way to treat your allergies.
 It is a super food called Spirulina which has MANY other benefits as well.
 Find out more about it at https://whyspirulina.com/